“Programmers are constantly in maintenance mode.”- Andrew Hunt

 - Some majorly used C# Frameworks for backend web development are ASP.NET Core and .NET MVC.

-Working in backend web development can be a demanding but also an exciting job.
+Working in backend web development can be a demanding but also exciting job.
 Web developers are often considered the brain of a web application.
-One can become an exceptional professional by being ambitious and humble to learn from every project and challenge that they may encounter.
+One can become an exceptional professional by being ambitious and humble to learn from every project and challenge that one may encounter.